All documents

 • Time Series Database: TimescaleDB.

-The Database List page displays all existing database clusters along with their current status and key information required for monitoring and administration.
+The Database cluster list page displays all existing database clusters along with their current status and key information required for monitoring and administration.

-• No databases available: The list will be empty and a database provisioning option will be displayed, allowing users to provision a new database.
+• No database clusters available: The list will be empty and a database cluster provisioning option will be displayed, allowing users to provision a new database cluster.

-• Databases available: The list shows all databases deployed within the VPC, providing high-level details for ongoing management and operations (start/stop/restart/delete).
+• Database clusters available: The list shows all database clusters deployed within the VPC, providing high-level details for ongoing management and operations (start/stop/restart/delete).

 Column Description